- Home

 Special Conditions

-Applicants must provide evidence of a current annual practising certificate with the Nursing Council of New Zealand
+Applicants must provide evidence of a current annual practising certificate with the Nursing Council of New Zealand.

-English Language Entry Requirement
+English Language Entry Requirements

 Applicants from countries in which English is not the primary spoken language must demonstrate an acceptable level of English language fluency prior to acceptance in the programme.
-Ways in which English language fluency may be demonstrated include (i) completion of a programme of study in which English was the language of instruction (conditions apply*), and (ii) approved scores on IELTS tests, namely an Academic score of 6.5 with no band lower than 6 (or accepted international equivalents).
+Ways in which English language fluency may be demonstrated include:

-*See NZQA English language entry requirements for international students at https://www.nzqa.govt.nz/providers-partners/qa-system-for-teos/english-international-students/
+*See NZQA English language entry requirements for international learners at https://www.nzqa.govt.nz/providers-partners/qa-system-for-teos/english-international-students/

 Entry with Credit

-Applicants may be admitted with academic credit.
+Applicants may be admitted with credit transfer or recognition of prior learning.
 The Postgraduate Programmes Cluster Committee has discretion in the granting of academic credit.

 Academic credit may be awarded as specified credit where there is a substantial match between previous learning and the course for which academic credit is sought.
+Unspecified credits are not considered for this programme.

 Credit granted shall not be for course(s) completed as part of an undergraduate degree, nor shall credit be granted that exceeds one-half of the total programme credits.